-- 5.5.1 The head teacher is responsible for the implementation of this policy, including: - Ensuring that staff (including temporary and supply staff) and volunteers are informed of this policy as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring that the DSL has appropriate time, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that all staff undertake appropriate safeguarding and child protection training and update this regularly - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff (including supply staff) or volunteer, where appropriate. - Ensuring the relevant staffing ratios are met, where applicable - Making sure each child in the Early Years Foundation Stage is assigned a key person
+5.5.1 The head teacher is responsible for the implementation of this policy, including:

+- Ensuring that staff (including temporary and supply staff) and volunteers are informed of this policy as part of their induction - Communicating this policy to parents when their child joins the school and via the school website - Ensuring that the roles and responsibilities of the DSL/ DDSL as referenced in Annex C of KCSiE (2021) are reflected in their job description. - Ensuring that the DSL has appropriate time, training and resources, and that there is always adequate cover if the DSL is absent - Ensuring that they complete the one day LA course for head teachers/ principals on safeguarding and child protection and that all staff undertake appropriate safeguarding and child protection training and update this every three years. - Acting as the 'case manager' in the event of an allegation of abuse made against another member of staff (including supply staff) or volunteer, where appropriate. - Ensuring that all recommendations made by the Local Authority in relation to strengthening the school's safeguarding arrangements are actioned in a timely fashion.